How To Protect Yourself From The Weakening Ringgit?

 The need to start investing

-If you want to live a financially comfortable life and to keep up with the ever escalating cost of living, it is high time to start putting your money somewhere you can grow and provide you with higher returns compared to conventional FD accounts.
+If you want to have a shot at achieving financial security and to keep up with the ever escalating cost of living, it is high time to start putting your money somewhere you can grow and provide you with higher returns compared to conventional savings and FD accounts.
 Here are a few suggestions you could look into:

 1. ETF’s